devgateway/geocoder-ie/README.md

 python geocode.py  46002-P-GN-DB0-005

-you will obtain a result like
+you will obtain a result like this: